 My own approach has, so far, tended to be somewhere towards the pantser end, where I would write a general plot idea (I won’t call it a summary), think about characters and what they’re doing, and then get going.
 I tried it the other way, and once I even did one of those diagram thingys with a core idea in the middle and lines leading off and linked etc – and confused myself utterly.
 But so far, my approach has worked, in that I’ve written first drafts and then, having discovered what the story’s about, gone back and reworked the book to fit.
 I’m a slow writer but I have books out there!

-But then I started the sequel to Keepers, which several people kindly asked for (and I will check that each one of you buys it when it comes out!) and it wasn’t long before I hit a brick wall with graffiti sprayed across it: Thou shalt go no further.
+But then I started the sequel to Keepers, which several people kindly asked for and it wasn’t long before I hit a brick wall with graffiti sprayed across it: Thou shalt go no further.